 Rachel Soula is a literary scout and assistant with Metamorphosis Literary.
 At the 2020 Pittsburgh conference, she is taking pitches on behalf of co-agents and will direct your pitch to whom she feels is the best fit.
 He will take pitches for: romantic comedies, YA contemporary, romance (any kind), literary fiction, mainstream/general fiction, LGBTQ+, women’s fiction, middle grade contemporary, suspense, thriller, historical fiction, cozy mystery, picture books (text only or author-illustrator), and low fantasy.
 Learn more about Rachel here.

-Weronika Janczuk is a literary agent and founder of The Janczuk Literary Agency.
+Weronika Janczuk [SOLD OUT OF PITCH APPOINTMENTS] is a literary agent and founder of The Janczuk Literary Agency.
 “I am not, and have never been, a single-genre reader.
 I am eager only for the best-told stories, building out a list of talented novelists and writers in many genres.”
 She is seeking: young adult, fantasy & sci-fi, literary fiction, commercial fiction, women’s fiction, romance, crime, mystery & thrillers. memoir and nonfiction (innovative ideas & research; projects with a potential for social & cultural impact, etc.).
 Learn more about Weronika here.

 Lindsey Smith is a literary agent with Speilburg Literary.
 Lindsey is interested in cookbooks, lifestyle, health, pop culture, gender issues, self-help, true crime, and current events.
 She is especially interested in podcast-to-book ideas, journalists who specialize in specific research, and cookbooks that have a niche and/or narrative voice.
 Please do not pitch diet books.
 Lindsey is excited to work with first-time authors as well as those who are established.
 She is seeking nonfiction only, specifically prescriptive nonfiction that is compelling, and voice-driven, with the ability to shed light on a topic that might be unknown.
 She especially loves projects and people that bring humor to serious situations.
 Learn more about Lindsey here.